User ability to request a build from Jenkins

 I had a quite a lot of trouble getting all 12 MSVC builds to execute with CMake and to pass the daily_test.sh.
 It's been stable now for two weeks.
 I think CMake/Visual Studio is more-or-less complete.
 This has been a lot of work, however it is one of the major new features of the v0.26 release.

-#9 Updated by Robin Mills 8 months ago
+#9 Updated by Robin Mills over 1 year ago

 - Estimated time changed from 100.00 to 120.00